ampproject/amphtml/extensions/amp-consent/amp-consent.md

 If the above behavior is unwanted, publishers can return `expireCache: true` all the time to completely disable client cache, with a tradeoff on increased latency.

-Note that the any locally collected consent decisions via the prompt UI are also stored in the same local cache overriding any previous consent state.
+Note that the any locally collected consent decisions via the prompt UI are also stored in the same client cache overriding any previous consent state.

 #### consentRequired
 `consentRequired`: It accepts a boolean value indicating if a consent is required. `<amp-consent>` releases the lock immediately if `consentRequired: false`.
 It makes sense mostly with a combination of  [geoOverride](#geooverride) config.
 It  can also be set to `consentRequired: "remote"` to fetch the value remotely from the `checkConsentHref` endpoint.
-Note that this value will be ignored if there is previous consent state stored in local cache (see [Local caching](#local_caching) section for examples).
+Note that this value will be ignored if there is previous consent state stored in client cache (see [Client caching](#client-caching) section for examples).

 #### onUpdateHref